SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 *She cares so much.*

-*She blames herself for my condition… but it's my fault.*
+*She blames herself for my condition… but I take some of the blame.*

-*I can't let her think that.*
+*I can't let her think it's all her fault.*

-*I need to show her the same emotions she is pouring into me, but how?*

 I don't get time to think about it as Pinkie returns with glee.